 God used the illustration of the mustard seed as a comparison with the kingdom of heaven.
 Christ once said, according to Matthew 13:31-32 NIV:

 “The kingdom of heaven is like a mustard seed, which man took and planted in his field.”Though it is the smallest of all seeds, yet when it grows, it is the largest of garden plants and becomes a tree, so that the birds come and perch in its branches.”

-When we allow Christ to dwell in our lives, there’ll be maturity and growth.
+When we allow Christ to dwell in our lives, there will be maturity and growth.
 Faith starts small.
 Put it in good soil.
-Let the sun (the light of the word of God) and water (like how Jesus Himself being represented as the Living Water) help that tiny mustard seed grow into a magnificent tree!
+Let the sun (the light of the word of God) and water (like how Jesus Himself is represented as the Living Water) help that tiny mustard seed grow into a magnificent tree!

 The faith the size of a mustard seed may be small right now, but God can make it grow if you allow Him.

-- Make Christ be your constant companion in your daily walk of life.
+3. Make Christ your constant companion in your daily walk of life.